meiyor/SincNet-for-Autism-EEG-based-Emotion-Recognition/README.md

 This repository is inspired on the original implementation of [SincNet](https://github.com/mravanelli/SincNet).
 Here we modified and adapted the original SincNet code to evaluate the performance of a SincNet-based architecture for EEG-based emotion recognition.
 For this evaluation we utilized EEG data collected on the [Social Competence and Treatment Lab (SCTL)](https://www.lernerlab.com/) from StonyBrook University, NY, USA.
 The EEG data were collected from 40 individual diagnosed with Autism-Spectrum-Disorder (ASD) and 48 typically-developed (TD) or non-ASD participants.
 For any data request (e.g., behavioral, EEG) or analysis, pleased send an email to the corresponding contributors at juan.mayortorres@unitn.it, mirco.ravanelli@gmail.com, or matthew.lerner@stonybrook.edu and be patient during the request.
 The original SincNet paper describing the architecture and the corresponding test on speech and speaker recognition is here [Ravanelli & Bengio 2018](https://arxiv.org/abs/1812.05920).

+These is are the mandatory requirements for this code repository:

+- **Python >= 3.6**
+- **Pytorch >= 1.0**

+Look both packages are compatible before doing the installation and avoid unnecessary forced errors.

 If you want to use this pipeline and/or request the dataset associated to this repository please cite our paper [Mayor-Torres, J. M., Ravanelli, M., Medina-DeVilliers, S. E., Lerner, M. D., & Riccardi, G. (2021).
 Interpretable SincNet-based Deep Learning for Emotion Recognition from EEG brain activity.
 2021 43rd Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC)](https://ieeexplore.ieee.org/abstract/document/9630427)

 The proposed SincNet-based architecture for EEG-based emotion recognition is described on the following Figure: